-The Sonata had been a wallflower, but the rakish design makeover it received for 2011 still turns heads.
-If imitation is the sincerest form of flattery, then the 2013 Sonata has a lot going for it, as we see elements of its trend-setting 'fluidic design' emerging in rival models.
-The dramatic shapes continue into the cabin, almost to finer effect--the Sonata's functionality doesn't get tripped up by the swoopy lines formed into its center stack or door panels.
+If imitation is the sincerest form of flattery, then the 2013 Sonata has a lot going for it.
+We see elements of Hyundai's trend-setting 'fluidic design' in several rival models as well as other, more recent Hyundai vehicles.
+The Sonata's dramatic shapes continue into the cabin, almost to finer effect--its functionality isn't tripped up by the swoopy lines that Hyundai has formed into its center stack or door panels.

 Overall, ride and handling in the 2013 Sonata are adequate for most family needs.
 Driving enthusiasts are bound to be a little let down by the steering response, which could use some more feedback and tends to wander and need frequent adjustments on some highway surfaces.
 The ride can feel very stiff when compared with an Accord or Camry, but Passat and Fusion drivers will find it roughly equal to their cars.

 For 2013, there are only a few feature changes, all adding to the Sonata's already strong value versus comparable rival models.
 Bluetooth, a USB port, power accessories, a tilt/telescoping steering wheel, and cruise control all remain included at the base level, for $21,670.
 Heated seats have been added this year as a standard feature to the sportier SE model, while SE and Limited editions add parking sensors and pushbutton start.
 The Sonata Limited also gets standard heated front and rear seats; a sunroof; a backup camera; automatic climate control; and an automatic dimming rearview mirror.
 And a BlueLink suite of operator-assisted concierge and data services, at different pricing tiers, remains available.

 - Smooth yet daring design